subnetmarco/kong-operator/README.md

         installCRDs: false
     EOF
     ```
-1. Deploy an example Service and expose it with ingress:
+1. Deploy an example Service and expose it with an Ingress:
     1. Deploy the echo service:
         ```
         kubectl apply -f https://bit.ly/echo-service